 Don’t mind me.
 I’m going to sit here and think about Rob today.
 I’m going to mentally bitch him out for cuttin’ out early, although when I really started feeling that and got grumbly inside, my computer freaked out, proving once again that Rob is never far away.

 Last year, I was sitting in a bar with a friend who is, shall we say…sensitive to the otherworld, and I kept feeling as though Rob were there, too, when Max asked, “did you feel that?
 Who is that?”
 I said something flippant, like, “don’t mind my friend Rob, he’s just hanging out tonight.”
-Max laughed, relieved that he was alone in sensing a presence and to hear it was someone I knew.
+Max laughed, relieved that he wasn’t alone in sensing a presence and to hear it was someone I knew.
 Max is also the same person who reminded me in an odd way of Rob.
 He’s off wandering the desert, searching for himself or something.

 And Rob, well, all any of us have are memories of a man who left us occasionally cursing at our computers, laughing ourselves silly, or scratching our heads in confusion.
 But mostly, when all is said and done, he’s a man who made each of us fall in love with him and then left us before too many of us could disappoint or hurt him as he’d already felt too deeply once.
 It was that once that was too much for him.